adutta/howtobuild_OpenCVCUDA_cpp/README.md

   * CMake: https://cmake.org/
   * Visual Studio for C++ (Community/Express will work): https://www.visualstudio.com/
   * CUDA Toolkit: https://developer.nvidia.com/cuda-toolkit
-  * CUDA Tools (Maybe?
+  * CUDA Tools SDK (Maybe?
 4.0 is the latest I can find...): https://developer.nvidia.com/cuda-toolkit-40

 ### Visual Studio Notes
 * The version of Visual Studio you need will be dependent on your compatibility requirements.